Ayeshan-Oshitha/Tutorial--Mosh--Html-CSS/C. Part-Three/Notes.md

 - Highlight Matching Tag – Highlights corresponding opening and closing HTML tags for easier readability.

 - ToDo Highlight – Highlights TODO and FIXME comments to help you track pending tasks in your code

+# Tips

+Because mobile screens are small, We use larger fonts for body text or links, So they are more readable